What is Network Automation?

 Ever since AutoCon1, I've been trying to define Network Automation, at least in my own mind.

 The thinking is, we need to define terms before we can tackle solutions.
+That was made clear today on the first day of AutoCon2 so what better time to put down some thoughts.

-In a jet lagged, sleep deprived moment, it occurred to me that NAF is trying to help us go from a single celled organisms to a multicelled one.
+It occurred to me that NAF is trying to help us go from a single celled organisms to a multicelled one.
 I did a little research and stumbled upon this paper by Kat McGowan and specifically this content:

 For billions of years, single-celled creatures had the planet to themselves, floating through the oceans in solitary bliss.
 Some microorganisms attempted multicellular arrangements, forming small sheets or filaments of cells.
 But these ventures hit dead ends.
 The single cell ruled the earth.